vadmium/python-altium/format.md

 * TRotateBy90: 0 is default (rightwards)

+Each item in the "FileHeader" stream describes an object.
 The first object is a header object with the following properties:
 * `|HEADER=Protel for Windows - Schematic Capture Binary File Version 5.0`
 * `|WEIGHT=`_integer_: number of remaining objects

 All subsequent objects are indexed starting from zero.
 The type of these objects is identified by their `|RECORD` properties.

+If a proprterty is given with a value below, that documents the value I have seen used for it

 ## `|RECORD=1` (Schematic Component) ##
 Set up component part.